-Once Mike returned to England, he applied to go to Nexus a worship college in Coventry.
-At the end of the interview he asked them, “Do I have what it takes?”
+Yet it was during those 6 months on the ship that Mike’s maturity was developed as a young man, and it was in that time that he heard about Nexus – Institute of Creative Arts in Coventry, UK.
+At the end of the interview when he returned home, he asked them, “Do I have what it takes?”
 Several days later, he was told they would accept him.

 Mike spent his last year on earth working hard and saving 80% of his wages to put himself through music school.
 Hour after hour in his spare time, he developed his guitar skills, particularly following groups like Kutless, Switchfoot, Matt Redman, Chris Tomlin, Hillsong Australia, and Casting Crowns.
 Mike videoed himself just two months before he passed away.
 It’s the only video we have of him playing a full song… Amazingly, it’s called “For the Love of God”